yuvalaz99/slack-version-bot/README.md

 ### Installation

-* We will not cover how to create and configure your slack application.
+Slack bot creation and configuration not described here and should be done manually.

 1. **Install Trufflehug**
 ```bash